isomerpages/moe-bedokgreenpri/_curriculum/CCE/Character and Citizenship Education (CCE).md

 8.Parents may opt their children out of Sexuality Education lessons, and/or supplementary Sexuality Education programmes by MOE-approved external providers.

 9.Parents who wish to opt their children out of the Sexuality Education lessons need to complete an opt-out form.
-This form will be distributed to parents nearer the start of the programme and is also downloadable here:
+This form will be distributed to parents nearer the start of the programme and is also downloadable here: [Parent Opt-Out Form 2024](/files/Parent_opt_out_form_2024.pdf)